nordic-institute/X-Road/doc/Manuals/ug-ss_x-road_6_security_server_user_guide.md

 -   The HTTPS NOAUTH protocol should be used if you want the security server to skip the verification of the information system TLS certificate.

-   *Note:* If the HTTP connection method is selected, but the information system connects to the security server over HTTPS, then the connection is accepted, but the client’s internal TLS certificate is not verified (same behavior as with HTTPS NOAUTH).
+   *Note:* If the HTTP connection method is selected, but the information system connects to the security server over HTTPS, then the connection is accepted, but the client's internal TLS certificate is not verified (same behavior as with HTTPS NOAUTH).

 **By default the connection type for all the security server clients is set to HTTPS to prevent unauthorised use of the clients.**